iamdork/compose/README.md

 That's the default workstation setup.
 Plugins are executed from left to right.
 If two plugins to the same, the right one wins.
 Let's run through this example:

-**env**
-:   Searches for [.env files][env] in the current and all parent directories and merges their content into the environment.
+- **env:** Searches for [.env files][env] in the current and all parent directories and merges their content into the environment.

-**lib**
-:   If there is a `DORK_LIBRARY` environment variable that contains a valid directory, `dork-compose` will assume the `docker-compose.yml` is there.
+- **lib:** If there is a `DORK_LIBRARY` environment variable that contains a valid directory, `dork-compose` will assume the `docker-compose.yml` is there.
+The current application sources will be added to the `Dockerfile` build context automatically.

-**multi**
-:   Multiple different projects.
+- **multi:** Multiple different projects.
 The project name will be the name of the containing directory.
 It is used to prefix snapshots and build the domain.

-**git**
-:   Git repository information is used to handle automatic *save* and *load* of snapshots.
+- **git:** Git repository information is used to handle automatic *save* and *load* of snapshots.
 Handy for frequent branch switchers.

-**filesystem**
-:   Implements snapshots as plain filesystem copy operations.
+- **filesystem:** Implements snapshots as plain filesystem copy operations.
 Not particularly fast or disk space economic, but works out of the box everywhere.

-**proxy**
-:   Spins up a proxy service that serves your project at http://project.127.0.0.1.xip.io.
+- **proxy:** Spins up a proxy service that serves your project at http://project.127.0.0.1.xip.io.

 There are no configuration files.
-Plugins can be configured using environment variables, which you define in your shell environment for by using the first **env** plugin.
+Plugins can be configured using environment variables, which you define in your shell environment for by using the **env** plugin.
 For a complete list of plugins and their options please refer to [Appendix: Plugins][].
+For an in-action example of these plugins, please refer to the [drupal-simple](https://github.com/iamdork/examples/tree/master/drupal-simple) in the [examples repository](https://github.com/iamdork/examples).

 ### Custom plugins